 - Continuing Education students (non-degree or non-matriculated students; including visiting students) pay tuition according to the level of course, but fees according to their student level (undergrad or grad).

-- Binghamton University can’t bill your account until registration is updated.
+- Binghamton University will bill your account once you have course registration.

-- Student Accounts sends electronic bill notification to your Binghamton e-mail account with instructions of how to view, print and pay your account on-line.
-No paper bills are sent.
+- Student Accounts sends electronic bill notification to your Binghamton e-mail account with instructions on how to view, print and pay your account on-line.
+Paper bills are not sent.

 - The payment due date will appear on your billing statement.
-Payments made after the due date will incur a late payment fee.
-Non-payment or partial payment will result in additional fees charged to your account.
+Payments made after the due date are subject to a late payment fee.
+Payment in full is required by the due date to avoid additional fees.

-- An electronic billing notification is sent only to you, the student.
-If you want your parent or guardian to also be sent an electronic billing notification, you must add that person as an authorized payer on your QuikPAY account.
+- An electronic billing notification is sent only to the student.
+If you want your parent or guardian to receive an electronic billing notification, you must add that person as an authorized payer.

 If the University cancels a course, full tuition and fees are refunded.
-If a student drops a course, the refund is based on the date the course is formally dropped, either in the registration system or by completing a drop form and submitting it to the Registrar’s Office.
+If a student drops a course, the refund is based on the date the course is officially dropped, either in the registration system or by completing a drop form and submitting it to the Registrar’s Office.
 For more information on how to drop a summer course please visit the Registrar's website.

-* Note: While the procedural information provided on the add/drop procedures page is appropriate for Summer Session, the dates/deadlines/timeframes listed apply only to fall and spring terms.
-Review the Summer Session calendar for correct dates and deadlines for Summer Session.
+* Note: While the information provided on the add/drop procedures page is appropriate for Summer Session, the dates/deadlines/timeframes listed apply to fall and spring terms only.
+Review the Summer Session calendar for dates and deadlines for Summer Session.